axibase/atsd-use-cases/research/us-visa-refusal/README.md

 Visa refusal rates were taken from the [travel.state.gov](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/refusalratelanguage.pdf#3) website, and can be accessed via our archive located in the [resources](./resources/visa-refusal.csv) as individual CSV files for each year.
 Alternatively, you can navigate to the travel.state.gov website and download each file individually; however these files are only available in PDF format.
 These refusal rates are applied for only type [B visas](https://en.wikipedia.org/wiki/B_visa).
 Generally speaking, B-1 visas are issued for individuals seeking entry for business purposes, while B-2 visas are issued for tourism and non-business purposes.
-In this article, in order to come up with a total monetary value for visa refusal fees, we will apply these refusal rates to all visa types.
+In this article, to come up with a total monetary value for visa refusal fees, we will apply these refusal rates to all visa types.

 As opposed to analyzing this information in Excel, it is much more convenient to interact with the data once it is loaded into a database.
 We will use two aspects of ATSD to explore this dataset: